-The Housing First Program Model continues as one of the activities that the Central Arkansas Continuum provides to address homelessness.
+The Housing First Program Model is one of the activities that the Central Arkansas Continuum provides to address homelessness.
 The program helps chronically homeless individuals and families, families with children, veterans, and their families to move out of homelessness and into permanent housing.
 The clients are assisted with wrap around services to maintain housing.

-This is the 12th year of Our House, a non-profit organization, homelessness prevention program known as Central Arkansas Family Stability Institute (CAFSI).
+Our House, a non-profit organization, homelessness prevention program known as Central Arkansas Family Stability Institute (CAFSI) is going on their 13th year.
 This successful program provides housing, employment, financial, educational stability along with mental wellness.
-It is made possible through partnership with the University of Arkansas for Medical Services and the generous support of the Substance Abuse and Mental Health Services Administration, Heart of Arkansas United Way, and Siemer Institute for Family Stability.
+It is made possible through partnership with the University of Arkansas for Medical Services and the generous support of the Substance Abuse and Mental Health Services Administration, Heart of Arkansas United Way, Temporary Assistance for Needy Families (TANF), and Siemer Institute for Family Stability.

 St. Francis House's Veterans Program provides transitional housing for homeless Veterans having difficulties re-entering society.
-Veterans can also assess their Supportive Services for Veterans Families Program.
+Another program is Supportive Services for Veterans Families (SSVF) Program.
+It is a homeless prevention and rapid re-housing program that assists Veteran families at risk of homelessness to maintain their housing and to rapidly re-house those who are experiencing homelessness.
 Both programs are funded by the US Department of Veterans Affairs.